-This improvement in quality was due to the sifting effect of UF (Gómez et al. 2007).
-Stable microbiological quality in UF was, to some extent, similar to the results of some studies mentioned in the literature review (Gadani et al. 1996; Falsanisi et al. 2010; Arévalo et al. 2009; Gómez et al. 2006 and 2007).
-Regarding the diameter of UF pores, the presence of insignificant coliform in UF effluent indicates the contamination of the permeate zone (membrane housing, membrane etc.) in UF and it is not due to the quality of the influent and the damage to the membrane (Arévalo et al. 2009; Gómez et al. 2009; Gómez et al. 2007).
+This improvement in quality was due to the sifting effect of UF (Gómez et al., 2007).
+Stable microbiological quality in UF was, to some extent, similar to the results of some studies mentioned in the literature review (Arévalo et al., 2009; Falsanisi et al., 2010; Gadani et al., 1996; Gómez et al., 2006, 2007).
+Regarding the diameter of UF pores, the presence of insignificant coliform in UF effluent indicates the contamination of the permeate zone (membrane housing, membrane etc.) in UF and it is not due to the quality of the influent and the damage to the membrane (Arévalo et al., 2009; Gómez et al., 2006, 2007).

-Thus, in a tertiary treatment by a combination of microscreen and UF, from the aspect of the microbial parameters, the effluent can be used in many cases, in accordance with the suggested regulatory guidelines of U.S EPA, such as unrestricted urban reuse, agricultural reuse for food crops and use in unrestricted Impoundments (fecal coliform ≤ 14 MPN 100mL-1).
+Thus, in a tertiary treatment by a combination of microscreen and UF, from the aspect of the microbial parameters, the effluent can be used in many cases, in accordance with the suggested regulatory guidelines of U.S EPA, such as unrestricted urban reuse, agricultural reuse for food crops and use in unrestricted Impoundments (fecal coliform \leq 14 MPN 100mL-1).